cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Supports WC Fields Factory
 * Supports Table Rate Shipping for WooCommerce from Bolder Elements
 * Supports usage of the All In One SEO pack title and description attributes

+Some of the above mentioned feature can only be used by users who upgraded to the Elite version of our plugin

+=== Elite paid features ===
+* WPML support
+* Aelia currency switcher support
+* Addition of the extra fields on your product edit pages
+* Data manipulation feature
+* WooCommerce structured data bug fix

 === Channels ===
 * Custom feeds